Skip links

 4) Sensory Overload

 Another example of sensory overload might involve a family member with heightened senses, who can experience significant discomfort around certain sounds, smells, textures, or temperatures.
 It can be immensely frustrating to live in a household that seemingly doesn’t care about your experiences, even when you are feeling intensely triggered or overwhelmed.
 A household containing people with different sensory sensitivities can also be difficult to navigate.
 If one family member is sensitive to heat while the other is sensitive to cold, this can create discomfort for all parties.
-Sensory differences must be acknowledged, accepted, and respected in neuro-blended relationships, or else common living can feel unbearable.
+Neurotypical people can sometimes have difficulty understanding that sensory experiences can be vastly different for neurodivergent people, so it can be especially important to acknowledge and accept sensory differences.
+If these differences are not respected, it can make common living feel unbearable.

 5) Executive Functioning